$H_0$ Without the Sound Horizon (or Supernovae): A 2% Measurement in DESI DR1: Theory and Methodology

 As in \cite{Zaborowski:2025} we include additional sound horizon-independent information from big bang nucleosynthesis (BBN) and the gravitational lensing of the CMB.
 In particular, in \cite{Baxter:2020} it was pointed out that CMB lensing is insensitive to the sound horizon scale because the large width of the lensing kernel causes this information to be washed out in projection along the line of sight.
 Rather, CMB lensing is sensitive to the broadband shape of the matter power spectrum, thereby sourcing information from the matter-radiation equality scale.

-It is apparent that we can break the matter-radiation equality degeneracy \\$\keq \propto \Obc h \sim \Om h$ by providing more information on $\Om$.
+It is apparent that we can break the matter-radiation equality degeneracy \\$\keq \propto \Obc h^2 \sim \Om h^2$ by providing more information on $\Om$.
 In \cite{Zaborowski:2025} this was done using both i) the Alcock-Paczy\'{n}ski (AP) effect \cite{Alcock:1979} measured in the DESI 3-d Lyman-$\alpha$ (\lya) forest, which traces the structure of neutral hydrogen through its absorption of \lya photons emitted by quasars, as well as ii) uncalibrated type-Ia supernovae, which trace the expansion history of the Universe via their luminosity distance vs. redshift relationship.
 Conceptually, both of these constrain $\Om$ because they are measures of \textit{relative} distances.
 Cosmological distances typically involve integrals over the Hubble parameter:

 where $\Or$ is the cosmological density parameter for relativistic species (well-constrained from the CMB temperature), and $\OL = 1 - \Om - \Or$ (in flat \lcdm) corresponds to the energy density due to the cosmological constant.
-It can be seen that the $H_0$ factor drops out in relative distances, leaving a residual dependence on $\Om$.
+For simplicity, we have neglected massive neutrinos in this expression; it can be seen in any case that the $H_0$ factor drops out in relative distances, leaving a residual dependence on $\Om$.

-To be more specific, the AP effect arises when converting from redshift-space coordinates (RA, Dec, $z$) to Cartesian coordinates ($x$, $y$, $z$).
+To be more specific, the AP effect arises when converting from redshift-space coordinates (RA, Dec, $z$) to Cartesian coordinates ($x_1$, $x_2$, $x_3$).
 To perform this transformation, a fiducial cosmological model must be assumed, and any discrepancy with the true cosmology of the Universe will cause an apparent distortion along the line of sight.
 That is, a feature that is spherical in reality will instead appear stretched or squashed along the line of sight.
 The AP effect then constrains the true $\Om$ as the value that restores relative isotropy.
 SNe Ia, on the other hand, measure distances via their observed fluxes.
 SNe Ia are thought to be standardizable candles, with similar intrinsic brightnesses arising from common physical mechanisms.
 If the cosmic distance ladder (e.g. \cite{Riess:2022,Freedman:2024}) is used to calibrate their shared absolute luminosity, then each supernova's observed flux implies an \textit{absolute} physical distance, and $H_0$ can be constrained.
 Left uncalibrated, their fluxes still imply a \textit{relative} distance relation, the shape of which as a function of redshift is sensitive to $\Om$.